tylerhimes/tylerhimes.github.io/_posts/2023-04-27-enhancing-targeting-accuracy.md

 ___
 <br>
-# Application <a name="modelling-application"></a>
+# APPLICATION <a name="modeling-application"></a>

-We now have a model object, and a the required pre-processing steps to use this model for the next *delivery club* campaign.
-When this is ready to launch we can aggregate the neccessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.
+We now have a model object and the required pre-processing steps to use this model for the next *delivery club* campaign.
+When this is ready to launch, we can aggregate the neccessary customer information and pass it through the model, obtaining predicted probabilities for each customer signing up.

-Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
-This will drastically reduce marketing costs, and result in a much improved ROI.
+Based upon this, we can work with the client to discuss where their budget can stretch to and contact only the customers with a high propensity to join.
+This will drastically reduce marketing costs and result in a much improved ROI.

 ___
 <br>
-# Growth & Next Steps <a name="growth-next-steps"></a>
+# GROWTH AND NEXT STEPS <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, other modeling approaches could be tested - especially those somewhat similar to **Random Forest**, for example **XGBoost** and **LightGBM**, to see if even more accuracy could be gained.

-We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+We could even look to tune the hyperparameters of the **Random Forest**, notably regularization parameters such as tree depth, as well as potentially training on a higher number of **Decision Trees** in the **Random Forest**.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.